 Here are some user experience best practices you should follow when creating your landing page:

 - Ensure the page is mobile responsive.
-It’s frustrating for smartphone and tablet users to use a web page that doesn’t fit their devices.
-This can force users to “pinch to zoom,” prevent them from seeing images properly, and set them up to deal with pop-ups they can’t “x” out of.
+It’s frustrating for smartphone and tablet users to use a web page that doesn’t resize to fit their devices.
 Make sure the website builder you’re using allows for automatic mobile responsiveness so that everyone can learn about your event and register, no matter what device they’re using.

 - Adhere to accessibility guidelines.
-Familiarize yourself with the Web Content Accessibility Guidelines (WCAG) and take action to make sure your event landing page is ready for visitors of all abilities.
-These guidelines include providing alt text on all images, putting closed captions on multimedia elements, and using high contrast colors on all text and graphics.
+Familiarize yourself with the Web Content Accessibility Guidelines (WCAG) and take action to make sure your event landing page is accessible for visitors of all abilities.
+These guidelines include providing alt text on all images, putting closed captions on multimedia elements, and using high contrast colors between the background and foreground.

 2. Include all necessary event information.

 - Logistics: Logistics covers the who, what, why, and where of your event.
-Clearly list the date and time for the event, and then list the intended audience for the event and what activities you’ll be doing.
+Clearly list the date and time for the event, the intended audience, planned activities, and location.
 Make sure to connect the event to your larger fundraising goals and your overall mission to show supporters your “why.”

-- Pricing and capacity: Once a supporter is excited about your event, the number one question they’ll have on their mind is, “How much does it cost?”
-And supporters don’t want to be surprised by pricing information after filling out a registration form.
-Be upfront about pricing, and also answer capacity-related questions by letting your supporters know, for example, if they need to purchase an entire table.
+- Pricing and capacity: Be upfront about pricing and answer capacity-related questions by letting your supporters know, for example, if they need to purchase an entire table.

 If you want to provide some bonus information, try adding opportunities for further engagement at the bottom of your event landing page.
-For example, if your supporter feels inspired to make an extra contribution to your organization after registering for the event, give them the ability to do so easily— provide a link to your donation form.
-You might also include information about your volunteer opportunities, matching gifts, or your monthly giving program.
+For example, if a supporter feels inspired to make an extra contribution to your organization after registering for the event, give them the ability to do so easily with an embedded event-specific donation page or a CTA that will take supporters directly to your annual giving page.
+You might also include information about your volunteer needs, matching gift opportunities, or your monthly giving program.

 3. Offer easy-to-use registration forms.

-The most important part of your event landing page is arguably the registration form.
-This is the tool you use to get your supporters committed to coming to your event and also collect their ticket or registration payment.
-What this means for you is that it’s well worth your time to work on specifically optimizing your form.
+The most important part of your event landing page is the registration form.
+This is the tool your supporters use to commit to attending your event and allows your organization to collect their ticket or registration payment.
+What this means for you is that it’s well worth your time to work on specifically optimizing your form for usability.

 - Offer multiple payment options, including credit card, debit card, and ACH payments, and communicate to your supporters that your payment processor is secure.